rapiddweller/rapiddweller-benerator-ce/doc/advanced_topics.md

 ```

 Domains can be imported as well.
 For the built-in Benerator domains, only the domain name is necessary, for custom domains, the fully qualified name
-of the domain's top level package.
+    of the domain's top-level package.
 For a built-in domain:

 ```xml
 <import domains="person"/>